Ba'athist Iraq: Early years, Iran–Iraq War and aftermath (1979–1990)

-Persian Gulf War, the 1990s, and the Iraq War (1990–2003)
+Gulf War, the 1990s, and the Iraq War (1990–2003)

 In the aftermath of the Iran–Iraq War, Kuwait intentionally increased the country's oil output; this led to an international price decrease in oil.
 Saddam reacted by threatening to invade Kuwait if it continued to increase its oil output (which Kuwait did nevertheless).
 Saudi Arabia, frightened by Saddam's military strength, then persuaded Kuwait to lower its oil output.
 However, when Kuwait lowered its oil output Venezuela increased its output.
 Saddam then ordered the invasion of Kuwait to solve the country's economic problems, with the professed goal of uniting Iraq; Kuwait was considered by many Iraqis as part of Iraq.
 On 18 July 1990 Saddam demanded that Kuwait repay Iraq for the oil it had (according to Saddam) stolen, and nullified Iraq's debt to Kuwait.
 The Kuwaiti leadership failed to respond, and on 2 August 1990 the Iraqi military began the invasion of Kuwait.
 The invasion led to an international outcry; the United Nations, United States and the United Kingdom condemned the invasion and introduced sanctions against Iraq, and the Soviet Union and several Arab states also condemned the invasion.
 George H. W. Bush, President of the United States, demanded the immediate withdrawal of Iraqi troops from Kuwait and restoration of the Kuwaiti government; Saddam responded by making Kuwait an Iraqi province.
 The Gulf War was initiated by a United States-led coalition, which succeeded in winning the war in less than a year.
+On 13 January 1991, the Iraqi flag was modified, adopting its handscript the takbīr (the phrase Allahu akbar, meaning "God is the greatest" in Arabic), at the instigation of President Saddam Hussein.